 The project would not add or eliminate any parking spaces.
+See Transportation Technical Report (Appendix A) for a comprehensive parking analysis.

 d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).